 Some of the Main Roles that cooperative plays are,

-To Provide consumers essential Food grains at reasonable costs:
+To Provide consumers with essential Food grains at reasonable costs

 The main purpose is to provide goods and services to the poorer or weaker section of society at reasonable costs.
 These cooperatives set competitive market prices for goods and services.
 The primary purpose of a consumer cooperative association is to deliver high-quality goods and services to its members at the price lower than the market price.

 This society encourages the weaker section of society to become self-sufficient economically.
-It is a type of organization in which economically weak or weaker person or section of society join a business to achieve their mutual economic and social objectives to end all the exploitation such as ending capitalism’s exploitation, eliminating intermediaries, and plays a role in bringing the customer and producer closer together.
+It is a type of organization in which economically weak or weaker persons or sections of society join a business to achieve their mutual economic and social objectives to end all exploitation such as ending capitalism’s exploitation, eliminating intermediaries, and playing a role in bringing the customer and producer closer together.

 It enables the communities in developing and transitioning countries with limited access to capital, education, and training to pool their resources to solve issues, define common goals, and tackle the causes of poverty.

 There are so many milk and milk products cooperative companies like Verka, Mother Dairy, Amul, etc have bought the White Revolution in the country.

 For Example, Mother dairy has made progress by providing milk and vegetables to the consumers at a controlled rate decided by the Delhi government.
 Another successful cooperative story is Amul in milk and milk products to ensure the availability of products at prices lower than the market.

 Development of Food Grains Bank

 As for higher profitability, Food Grain banks are essential for the post-harvest storage and distribution of perishable commodities and food items.
 Cooperative marketing systems already have their own huge facilities which farmers can use to keep their crops in these facilities while waiting for higher pricing.
 Apart from these, cold storage facilities also help decrease the risk of rain, theft, insects, birds, rodents, and rats harming the crops.